CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ### Add a Pod

-Add a Pod by using the 'Add pod' button.
+Add/register a Pod by using the 'Add pod' button.

+The first example depicts an RSD Pod being added.
 After choosing 'Rack Scale Design' for 'Pod type' the below form will appear:

-![add pod][img__2.2_pod-add]
+![add pod][img__2.2_pod-add-rsd]

-Fill in the fields (you will need to get values for 'Pod address', 'Pod user', and 'Pod password' from the Intel RSD administrator) and click 'Save pod'.
+Fill in the fields.
+You will need to get values for 'Pod address' (IP address or URL followed by a port), 'Pod user', and 'Pod password' from the RSD administrator.
+Then click 'Save pod'.

+Once added, MAAS will automatically discover and store the resources that a Pod contains.
+Any pre-composed machines will also appear on the 'Nodes' page and be commissioned.

+This is how a Virsh Pod is added:

+![add pod][img__2.2_pod-add-virsh]

+Virsh Pod notes:

+- Typically, the KVM host will have a network bridge set up with a libvirt network configured to use it.
+- Alternatively, if KVM and MAAS reside on the same system the default NAT libvirt network can be used by disabling DHCP on it and enabling MAAS DHCP on the VLAN associated with the libvirt subnet of 192.168.122.0/24.
+- MAAS will always use the libvirt network called `default`.
+- KVM guests subsequently created (composed) will not, by default, have a graphics card added at the libvirt level.
+See
+  [LP #1688066][launchpad-bug-1688066].

 ### List Pods